 When applying please ensure all required documents are attached:

 - All degree certificates and transcripts (Undergraduate AND Postgraduate MSc-officially translated into English where necessary)

-Informal inquiries can be made to Dr Will Turner ([email protected]) with a copy of your curriculum vitae and cover letter.
-All general enquiries should be directed to the Postgraduate Research School ([email protected])
+Informal inquiries can be made to Dr W Turner ([email protected]) with a copy of your curriculum vitae and a brief description of why you are interested in this project, along with full undergraduate transcript (and Masters transcript, if applicable).
+All general enquiries should be directed to the Postgraduate Research School ([email protected]).